openstates/openstates.org/README.md

 Function Name:- `_filter_results`

-Purpose:- Filter the objetcs accroding to query of user.
+Purpose:- Filter the objects according to query of user.

 #### Get Pagination